Mount Pleasant property - Homes for Sale

 The singular outline of outriggers spread wide offshore or arching high over dripping nets as the fleet returns down the narrow creek is a memorable one, and from restaurants, shops and boats, onlookers marvel at the steadfast crews that come back from long days at sea with decks piled high.

-Downtown Charleston, West Ashley, Johns Island, James Island, Kiawah Island, Seabrook Island, Sullivan's Island, Isle of Palms (Wild Dunes), Edisto Island, Folly Beach, Mount Pleasant and Daniel Island
+West Ashley, Johns Island, James Island, Kiawah Island, Seabrook Island, Sullivan's Island, Isle of Palms (Wild Dunes), Edisto Island, Folly Beach, Mount Pleasant, Wadmalaw Island and Daniel Island

 Any questions?
-If you have any questions about Mt.
-Pleasant Charleston Real Estate Market trends, we have a comprehensive report, produced periodically, that we can send you.
-Please contact us with any other questions about Charleston in general.
+If you have any questions about Charleston Real Estate Market trends, we have a comprehensive report, produced periodically, that we can send you.
+Please contact a Charleston real estate agent with any other questions about Charleston real estate.

 Other real estate agents across the country